 I am very interested in getting involved.
 Freshman Council seemed like a very cool way to do so.

 General CUSG Information

 How can I get a copy of the Coloradan 1965, volume 67, published by the associated students of the University of Colorado?

-You might contact the Alumni Association.
+Contact the Alumni Association http://www.coloradanmagazine.org/.
 The student government does not have back issues for sale.

-Fees are not based on per credit hour.
-Full time students pay $353.61 per semeter in student fees, representing an increase of 1.23% over 2009-10 academic year. part time students (5 hours or less) pay $67.60.
+CUSG fees are not based on per credit hour.
+Ftudents pay $292.79 for Fall Semeter and $401.33 for Spring Semester.
 Student fees at CU are those fees the student government institutes and does not include administrative fees such as matriculation fee, career services fee, ITS fee, and do not include academic fees for classes.
 For a full breakdown of student fees, see the Bursar's Website.

-Everyone who is a fee paying student at CU is automatically a member of CUSG.
-This includes graduate students.
-Your representative body is UGGS.
+Everyone who is a fee paying student at CU can be a member of CUSG.

 Are all cost center/ joint board chairs/directors given stipends or salaries?
 If not all, which ones?